miker704/Strife/patches.md

 ### Messaging as Whole

 - Be able to message chain (reply to a comment)
-- @ a user/ mention a user
+- @ a user/ mention a user - (with upgrading to rails 7 this will be more hassle free to implement correctly)
 - Inviting a user as Non Demo or admin account should work normally as in it creates a dm and with an invite to join.
 - emojis
 - Message/ notification inbox intergration